material-motion/material-motion/specifications/directors.md

 **No access to the scheduler**: Directors do not have direct access to a scheduler.

 The primary goal of this restriction is to minimize the number of novel APIs a director must interact with.
 A transaction is the preferred bridge between a director and a scheduler.

+**API invocation order**: The director's methods must be invoked in the following order over the lifetime of the director:

+1. `setPlanEmitter`
+2. `setUp`

 <p style="text-align:center"><tt>/MVP</tt></p>